 - V900 Voice Graduate Major (12 cr.).
-V910 Vocal Coaching may substitute for a maximum of two credits of V900, with permission of the voice department.
+V910 Vocal Coaching may substitute for a maximum of two credit hours of V900, with permission of the voice department.

 - I711 Master's Recital (0-0 cr.)

 - M531-M532 Song Literature III-IV (3-3 cr.)

 - E594 Voice Pedagogy (3 cr.)

 The first recital requirement (I711 Master's Recital) must be a standard voice recital.
-The second recital may be a standard or specialized voice recital, or this requirement may be met with opera roles, if approved by the voice faculty.
+The second recital may be a standard or specialized voice recital, or this requirement may be met with operatic roles performed in Indiana University Opera Theater productions, if approved by the voice faculty.